lgibelli/singularity-docs/index.rst

 Cache Folders
 ~~~~~~~~~~~~~

-To make download of layers for build and <a href="#sec:pull">pull</a>
+To make download of layers for build and faster and less redundant, we
-faster and less redundant, we use a caching strategy.
-By default, the
+use a caching strategy.
+By default, the Singularity software will create
-Singularity software will create a set of folders in your directory for
+a set of folders in your directory for docker layers, Singularity Hub
-docker layers, Singularity Hub images, and Docker metadata,
+images, and Docker metadata, respectively:
-respectively:

 ::